 The third line is there for

 ImageBBox targets that require the size of the input

 Image to be created.
 Note that if you are building a custom target class and you need the size of an image, you should call

 This is the method that is called in

 learn.show_results() to transform a pytorch tensor back in an

 ItemBase.
 In a way, it does the opposite of calling

 ItemBase.data.
 It should take a tensor

-t and return the same king of thing as the
+t and return the same kind of thing as the